Harivansh-coder/Website_Blocker/README.md

 # Website_Blocker
-This python script blocks the sites whose domain names are provided.<br/>
+This python script blocks the sites whose domain names are provided.
-There are two files one for linux/mac and other for windows.

 # To Run
 1> you need to have a python intepreter installed on your machine.<br/>